 “Antenatal classes can be incredibly helpful in preparing for childbirth and parenthood – and for meeting and sharing experiences with other parents-to-be.
 Online classes, like those offered by NCT, are the safest and most practical option currently and still offer those opportunities, even if the experience is different to getting together in person.”

 It has been fantastic to see new parents getting to know each other through NCT online antenatal courses and then meeting socially with their new babies in person for friendship and mutual support.
-While current public guidance for England doesn’t allow more than six people to get together socially, our outdoor NCT Walk and Talks can support larger groups.
+While current public guidance doesn’t allow groups to get together socially in England, Scotland or Wales, our outdoor NCT Walk and Talks can support larger groups for the purposes of essential parent support.

 Social Walk and Talks